-The Snaith School is committed to personalising learning and raising attainment for all pupils.
-As part of this process, the school emphasises the importance of departments and individual teachers identifying and challenging all cohorts of pupils including those pupils who are Able Gifted and Talented.
+The Snaith School is committed to personalizing learning and raising attainment for all pupils.
+As part of this process, the school emphasizes the importance of departments and individual teachers identifying and challenging all cohorts of pupils including those pupils who are Able Gifted and Talented.

 How are you identified as Able, Gifted and Talented?

 'Gifted' describes learners who have the ability to excel academically in one or more subjects such as English, Maths and Science.